E-mail to a friend X

 Making your own pet food

-In 2007, pet deaths linked to commercial pet food caused a surge in the sale of cookbooks for pets.
-On the heels of a pet food recall, pet owners were left questioning the safety of commercial pet food; however, the decision to turn to homemade pet food worries many veterinarians.
+Within the past five years, pet deaths linked to commercial pet food caused a surge in the sale of cookbooks for pets.
+On the heels of pet food recalls, pet owners were left questioning the safety of commercial pet food; however, the decision to turn to homemade pet food worries many veterinarians.

 Why the recent pet deaths?